 Back Button Focus

-Back button focus is when you assign the function of the focus to a button on the back of your camera.
-This technique separates the action of focusing from that of taking a picture.
+Back button focus is when you assign the focus function to a button on the back of your camera.
+This technique separates the action of focusing and taking a picture.

 How to Use Focus Points